 More important, a Delaware corporation that is doing business in California needs to “qualify” (register) in California, anyway (Corporations Code Section 2105).
 The result: Annual obligations to pay franchise taxes and update corporate information in two states rather than one!

 Furthermore, California provides protections that may be important to the company’s founders.
 Assume that, down the road, investors (with preferred shares) own a majority of the company’s shares, and that the investors decide to liquidate the company, but the founders (with common shares) object.
 With a Delaware corporation, the liquidation will proceed because only approval of a majority of all shares is required (General Corporation Law Section 271[a]).
 But with a California corporation, each class of shares must approve the liquidation (Corporations Code Sections 1001 and 152), so the founders will prevail.

-In light of the foregoing, most of my clients decide to incorporate in California rather than Delaware.
+In light of the foregoing, most of my California clients decide to incorporate in California rather than incorporate in Delaware.